Positive Parenting Tips for Preschoolers (3-5 Years)

 - Teach your child how to be safe around strangers.

 - Keep your child in a forward-facing car seat with a harness until he/she reaches the top height or weight limit allowed by the car seat’s manufacturer.
-Once your child outgrows the forward-facing car seat with a harness, it will be time for them to travel in a booster seat, but still in the back seat of the vehicle.
-The National Highway Traffic Safety Administration has information on how to keep your child safe while riding in a vehicle.
+Once your child outgrows the forward-facing car seat with a harness, switch them to a booster seat, but keep them in the back seat of the vehicle.
+The NATIONAL HIGHWAY TRAFFIC SAFETY ADMINISTRATION has information on how to keep your child safe while riding in a vehicle.

 - Eat meals with your child whenever possible.
 Let your child see you enjoying fruits, vegetables, and whole grains at meals and snacks.
 Your child should eat and drink only a limited amount of food and beverages that contain added sugars, solid fats, or salt.